 How to buy a property in Malta

 The first step is to have a clear idea of your property requirements, budget, and style.
 However, if you are a first-time buyer you will have little experience with what’s on the property market.
-That is where our professional team of experts come in.
-Our agents at Century 21 will be able to address all of your concerns and show you the available properties that are on the market that will suit your requirements.
+That is where our professional team of experts comes in.
+Our agents at CENTURY 21 will be able to address all of your concerns and show you the available properties that are on the market that will suit your requirements.

-Once the initial meeting has been set and the list of properties has been chosen, one of our agents will organise your viewing appointments.
+Once the initial meeting has been set and the list of properties has been chosen, one of our agents will organize your viewing appointments.
 This will be the most time-consuming part of the process.
 However, our agents are well-experienced and will be able to turn a somewhat stressful experience into enjoyable hassle-free encounters.